 The most widely available and well-researched effortless meditation is Transcendental Meditation (TM).
 It’s now available with graduated pricing in some of the West.

-You can support this practice with effortless yoga asana and pranayama, available through your meditation teacher.
+You can support this practice with effortless yoga asana and pranayama.
 This combination is Raja Yoga, the Yoga of Patanjali.
 TM teachers offer instruction or you can learn free online.
 Just be sure it’s effortless – most yoga studios teach exercise, not Yoga. (related article)

 I recommend learning the basics of energy healing to help resolve the harder nuts and shift our long habits of resistance.
 Then our activity supports the results of our practice (related article).
 Some people have found value in Byron Katie’s The Work (example) or The Sedona Method (example).
 This is much less effective if it’s not grounded with an effortless meditation that is softening the bindings.

 The typical western diet has led to widespread obesity.
 This causes a cascading series of health issues.
 Science has found that a whole-foods plant-based diet is the healthiest, what we’re designed for.
 This doesn’t mean vegetarian but means less meat and dairy-centric. (related article)(Brazilian Food Guide)

 A healthy diet also cultures a healthy gut microbiome.
 Those microbes have an enormous influence on our mood, appetites, skin, and immune system.
-If you’ve taken antibiotics or been sick or very stressed, that can imbalance your microbiome causing many side effects.
-A good probiotic can help restore gut balance, improve the above, and lead to weight balancing.
-The best I’ve tried is called Elixa, a 6 days program. (related article)
+If you’ve taken antibiotics or been sick or very stressed, that can affect your microbiome causing side effects.
+Probiotic foods can help restore gut balance, improve the above, and lead to weight balancing. (related article)

 For weight loss, ketogenesis is the bodies fat burning mechanism.
 While exercise can lead to weight loss, the effort required to burn the needed calories is high.
 If you instead eat low-calorie, healthy plant foods while maintaining a healthy protein level, the body will shift into fat-burning and the pounds will roll off.
 Modern Keto diets are designed for this.
 For more moderate change, a low-carb approach is helpful.
 A list of low-glycemic (sugar impact) foods (pdf).
 A list of low, moderate, and high for comparison (pdf).
 A good TED talk on the chemistry.